weleoka/raven/README.md

     $ pip3 install lxml

-Apscheduler issues on virtualenv's due to setuptools.
-To circumvent it can be easier to clone repo to vendor folder.
+Apscheduler issues on virtualenv's due to setuptools: no sure way to circumvent it.
+It could be easier to clone repo to vendor folder.
+See more at https://github.com/pypa/setuptools/issues/523